PaloAltoNetworks/panos-bootstrapper-ui/README.md

 docker-compose up --force-rebuild
 ```

-If you aren't using `git` then download the `zip` archive again
+If you are not using `git` then download the `zip` archive again
-and issuing the following
+and issue the following:

 ```bash
 docker-compose up --force-rebuild